 supply business he started in 1981.

 During his career, Sheriff Conway served as a magistrate judge for seven years and as the Chief of Police of Lawrenceville for six years.
-He was elected sheriff in 1996 and is currently serving in his fifth term of
+He was elected sheriff in 1996 and is currently serving in his sixth term of

 office.
 Under his leadership, the Gwinnett County Sheriff’s Office became one of the first agencies in Georgia to place the Sex Offender Registry on the Internet and was the first sheriff’s office in Georgia to